Add or Edit a Source Using One of the Available Connectors

-In the Sign In dialog, enter the email and password of the user whose Google Drive content you want to make searchable.
+In the window that appears, log in with the email and password of the user whose Google Drive content you want to make searchable.

 Add or Edit a Google Drive Personal Source

-Ensure you are signed in with a Google account that is from the same domain as the Google Drive content you want to include (see Perform OAuth Protocol With Another Google Account).
+Ensure that you’re signed in with a Google account that’s from the same domain as the Google Drive content you want to include (see Perform OAuth Protocol With Another Google Account).

-If not already in the Add/Edit a Google Drive Source panel, go to the panel:
+If not already in the Add/Edit a Google Drive Source panel, access the panel: